-Learn how to breastfeed
+How to breastfeed

 Being comfortable will help your baby feed as well as possible.
-So experiment with a few positions to see what’s best.
+So experiment with a few different breastfeeding positions to see what’s best.
 Remember your comfort too, and make sure you’ve got a drink to hand as it can be thirsty work!

 - Position yourself comfortably in a supportive chair or with cushions